spautz/redux-to-recoil/demos/todo-list/README.md

 ## Todo List demo

-This project takes the ["Todo List" example from Redux](https://redux.js.org/basics/example) and implements it in three
+This demo project takes the ["Todo List" example from Redux](https://redux.js.org/basics/example) and uses [Redux-to-Recoil](https://github.com/spautz/redux-to-recoil) to access the Redux state via Recoil.

-ways:
+There are three different implementations of the UI, running side-by-side:

-1. Using the standard Redux store
+- The original plain Redux version: read from Redux state, dispatch actions to Redux
-2. Using equivalent state in Recoil
+- A Recoil state version: read from Recoil state, dispatch actions to Redux
-3. Using React-to-Recoil to create Recoil state using the original Redux code
+- A bidirectional Recoil state version: read from Recoil state, write to Recoil state

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+This project was bootstrapped with [Create React ReduxApp](https://github.com/facebook/create-react-app).